-The purpose of this TechNote is to discuss how to use setup and use PondMaker in PondPack V8i.
+The purpose of this TechNote is to discuss how to set up and use PondMaker.
 Additional information can be found in the PondPack Help menu.

 Note: PondMaker is also available in recent versions of CivilStorm and SewerGEMS.
-Most of the information and steps below should still apply.
+The Implicit or Explicit solver is required to analyze pond routing and utilize PondMaker in CivilStorm or SewerGEMS.

 For a video demonstration, see embedded video at the bottom of this article.